sighingnow/jekyll-gitbook/_pages/WxM.md

 - XM v2 will be available in the next 3-5 months tentatively.
 - Here is a preview of how XM v2 could look and function, this is an example of Post Interaction Surveys using Digital channels of Webex Connect.

->**Disclaimer: The look and feel, and even certain functionalities, at the time of release, may differ from what is shown in this short preview, as the feature is still under development.
+>Disclaimer: The look and feel, and even certain functionalities, at the time of release, may differ from what is shown in this short preview, as the feature is still under development.
 {: .block-warning }

-<iframe src="https://app.vidcast.io/share/embed/eafc4ea3-e5a2-4075-a83c-29da713631c3" width="560" height="350" title="Post Interaction Surveys using Digital Channels" frameborder="0" loading="lazy" allowfullscreen ></iframe>
+<iframe src="https://app.vidcast.io/share/embed/eafc4ea3-e5a2-4075-a83c-29da713631c3" width="1024" height="576" title="Post Interaction Surveys using Digital Channels" frameborder="0" loading="lazy" allowfullscreen ></iframe>

 ---